bw4sz/Occupy/Abundance.md

 ##   2
 ```

-#Compare Occupancy Models to a Multinomial fit
+#Compare Nmixture Models to a Multinomial fit

 Several studies follow Vasquez 2009 in fitting a multinomial relationship to frequency and interaction probabilities.
 See ??mgen in package bipartite.
 Since traitmatching is a distance, take 1-probabilities to correct weight the multinomial